-There’s also room for surprises during the encore, half of electro duo Air – Nicolas Godin – joins the band to play Playground Love, composed by Air for Sofia Coppola’s The Virgin Suicides.
+There’s also room for surprises during the encore, when half of electro duo Air – Nicolas Godin – joins the band to perform Playground Love, composed by Air for Sofia Coppola’s The Virgin Suicides.
 What an intricate web.
 It’s a very emotional moment, perfectly balanced by the danciness of If I Ever Feel Better, which they play right after.

 Filippo L’Astorina, the Editor

 For further information about Phoenix and future events visit here.